PSH Case Manager SITE BASED

 Headquarters - Walter Reed, WASHINGTON, DC, US

 Housing Up is one of the leading non-profit organizations in Washington DC – helping more than 700 homeless and at-risk households to transform their own lives.
 We provide the full spectrum of housing, which includes permanent supportive, rapid rehousing, transitional, and affordable rental housing.
 Households also receive supportive services include case management, employment services, clinical services, housing counseling, resident services, life skills, and youth programming.

-The Site-Based Permanent Supportive Housing Case Manager is responsible for delivering intensive services to families who have experienced chronic homelessness and have been diagnosed with a mental health or physical disability.
-Additionally, families may be economically and/or emotionally detached from their support networks.
-Through this work, the case manager will help families to improve basic life and interpersonal skills, access physical and mental health care, maintain stable housing, assist with job preparation and attainment, and access educational opportunities.
-The case manager will also ensure that families are linked to public benefits, such as Medicaid, SNAP, and TANF.
+The Site-Based Permanent Supportive Housing Case Manager is responsible for delivering intensive services to individuals who have experienced chronic homelessness and have been diagnosed with a mental health or physical disability.
+Additionally, individuals may be economically and/or emotionally detached from their support networks.
+Through this work, the case manager will help individuals to improve basic life and interpersonal skills, access physical and mental health care, maintain stable housing within the assisted living placement.
+The case manager will also ensure that individual is linked to public benefits, such as Medicaid, SNAP, and TANF.
 Ultimately, these services are focused on ensuring that clients are empowered to achieve the highest level of self-sufficiency possible.
-While participating in this program, families will live at a site-based permanent supportive housing program, located in Washington, DC.
+While participating in this program, individuals will live at a site-based permanent supportive housing assisted living program, located in Washington, DC.

 The case manager will meet with each family weekly to discuss these goals and to collaboratively establish reasonable action steps.

 In support of these goals, the case manager will: